kobuqa/patterns/README.md

 # GoF
-Here is my understanding of GoF patterns
+## Here is my understanding of GoF patterns.